luvnft/podsearch/README.md

 # Poddley - Shazam for podcasts

 ## Main Goal:
-The main goal of the website/service is to be the Shazam for podcasts.
-Therefore it's main purpose is to be a search engine for all podcast transcriptions and provide a mapping between different podcast-resources (youtube, public podcasts, transcriptions, time-location, rss-feeds, podcast homepages, episode-links and youtube time-location).
+The main goal of the website/service is to be the "Shazam" for podcasts.
+Therefore it's main purpose is to be a search engine for all podcast transcriptions and provide a mapping between podcast-resources like youtube, apple podcasts, transcriptions, time-location of quotes, rss-feeds, podcast homepages, episode-links and youtube time-location).

 ## Status build
 [![cloudflare](https://github.com/lukamo1996/poddley/actions/workflows/cloudflare.yml/badge.svg)](https://github.com/lukamo1996/poddley/actions/workflows/cloudflare.yml)